gitKrystan/2025-emberfest/slides.md

 # Live Demo: Optimistic Mutation and Cache Patching

 <!--
+Let's take a look at this toggle button in action.

 - Initial Todo Count: A Few
 - API Reliability: Good
 - API Latency: Slow